kandurmariia/finalCapstone/README.md

 ## Credits

-Hyperion Development's python script modified and rewritten by Ilker Kandur as a Capstone Project for Software Engineering Bootcamp.
+Hyperion Development's python script modified and rewritten by Mariia Kandur as a Capstone Project for Software Engineering Bootcamp.